 - Exclusive Focus on Professional Women.
 As a result of NAPW Network's exclusive focus on professional women, we believe that through NAPW Network we provide a secure and less intimidating environment within which our members can successfully network and establish new and lasting business relationships. - Attractive Industry Demographic Trends.
-Favorable demographic trends regarding women's participation in the labor force will further the growth in NAPW Network's membership base and we have first-mover advantage with respect to generalized professional networking for women. - Large and diverse national membership base.
-We believe that NAPW Network is the largest women-only networking organization in the United States by number of members.
+Favorable demographic trends regarding women's participation in the labor force will further the growth in NAPW Network's membership base and we have first-mover advantage with respect to generalized professional networking for women. - Large and Diverse National Membership Base.
 The membership base of the NAPW Network is diverse in terms of ethnicity, age, income, experience, industry and occupation.
 It includes members from small and large corporations, as well as entrepreneurs and business owners.
-We believe the diversity of the NAPW Network membership base is a key component of its value.

-- Comprehensive Product and Service Offerings to Deliver Value to Members.
+We believe the diversity of the NAPW Network membership base is a key component of its value. - Comprehensive Product and Service Offerings to Deliver Value to Members.
 We believe that our comprehensive product offerings provide women valuable tools to help them advance their careers and expand their businesses.
-Through networking opportunities online and at local chapter events in their communities, regional events and the NAPW Network national Networking Conference, discounts provided on seminars, webinars and educational certification courses, and opportunities to promote themselves and their businesses, NAPW members are provided the opportunities and tools for their professional development. - Member Acquisition and Recurring Cash Flow.
+Through networking opportunities online and at local chapter events in their communities, regional events and the NAPW Network national networking conference, discounts provided on seminars, webinars and educational certification courses, and opportunities to promote themselves and their businesses, NAPW members are provided the opportunities and tools for their professional development. - Member Acquisition and Recurring Cash Flow.
 We believe that NAPW Network's direct marketing lead generation efforts, which utilize a combination of digital strategies, are among the most efficient in the industry as measured by our internal response and click-through rates.
 Additionally, in addition to an evolving eCommerce model, the company has been actively growing a member-to-member acquisition model as we strive to move to an organic growth model.
-We have implemented web -technologies to assist our members recruit colleagues and friends to the organization.
+We have implemented web-based technologies to assist our members recruit colleagues and friends to the organization.
 Further, NAPW Network memberships renew annually, providing a valuable recurring stream of cash flow.